stephenajulu/julzinsight.co/content/_index.md

   - type: hero_section
     section_id: hero
     title: >-
-      Julz Insight is a company dedicated to building innovative and impactful products, brands, experiences and technologies.
+      We are a company dedicated to building innovative and impactful products, brands, experiences and technologies.
 seo:
   title: Julz Insight
   description: >-